PravinVedurla/100-days-of-code/log.md

 **Thoughts** : Been super busy with College schedule to be frank.
 Worked on image augmentation ripping it to get through.
 I'm not sure if i have enough computation power to make it through this project so i'll rescale the images to as small as possible keeping efficiency in mind.
 Gotta finish this project this week.

 **Links**: -

+## Days 25, 26 : Aug 14,15

+**Progress**: Made a simple MNIST gan instead.
+Done a Recommendation system with LIghtFM

+**Thoughts**: Decided to make a simple MNIST generation first inorder to understand the code well enough.
+And also worked on Recommendation systems using LightFM.

+## Day 27 : Aug 16

+**Progress**: Completely done with the MNIST gan also collected data for the Architectural buildings project.

+**Thoughts**: None?

+## Day 28: Aug 17

+**Progress**: Image preprocessing on PokeGan project alongside started with a detailed Tensorflow course.

+**Thoughts**: The idea of generating new pokemons was pretty cool and that too using DCGANs is pretty cool, so i've straight up collected data and resized it.
+Also started with a Tensorflow course to dig deep.

+## Day 29: Aug 18

+**Progress**: Learnt about Cloud ML in of the workshops.

+**Thoughts**: Attended GDG's cloud ML workshop and tried out some of the pretrained models on googles cloud engine.